TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/FieldControl/ResetSelection.rst

 resetSelection
 ==============

-:aspect:`Datatype`
+.. confval:: resetSelection

-   array
+   :type: array

-:aspect:`Scope`
-   fieldControl
+   :Scope: fieldControl

-:aspect:`types`

-:aspect:`Description`
+   :Types: :aspect:`Description`

    Render a button next to the select box to reset a changed selection to the state before it was manipulated by the user.